masagrator/NXResolutionDB/Readme.md

 >
 >https://github.com/REhints/HexRaysCodeXplorer

-Informations from Unity games are highly experimental as resolution settings can be stored in exefs and romfs.
+Informations from Unity games are highly experimental as resolution settings can be stored in exefs and romfs and they may don't have fixed values in any of files.

 References: